 Carefully consider your packaging

 It’s important to spend time considering your packaging before investing in, say, cardboard boxes.
 My top tip would be to package your products in the smallest box that they will fit it, this is great for several reasons: postage should be cheaper, the item will be safer as there is less room for it to rattle around in during the postage process and also the carbon footprint is smaller.
+There are many suppliers of packaging out there so shop around.
+Packaging Chimp is a good place to start when considering your options.
 You might be tempted to go for the cheapest packaging options but from my experience, buyers on Etsy tend to be more eco-aware than the average buyer and tend to be attracted to listings with eco-friendly packaging.

 Keywords are crucial